How to buy Perpetual Resources (PEC) shares

 Perpetual Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Perpetual Resources 's is 1.5905.
-This would suggest that Perpetual Resources 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Perpetual Resources 's is 1.7937.
+This would suggest that Perpetual Resources 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Perpetual Resources overview

-Perpetual Resources Limited engages in the exploration of resources within the Oceania region.
-Its flagship property is the Beharra Silica Sands project in Western Australia.
-The company also owns interests in Sargon Silica Sands project licenses covering an area of 30.03 square kilometers; and Eneabba North Project covering a total land area of 14 square kilometers, as well as Eneabba project licenses covering an area of 35.34 square kilometers located in Western Australia.
-Perpetual Resources Limited was incorporated in 2011 and is based in Sydney, Australia.
+Perpetual Resources Limited engages in the exploration of silica sands to produce silica within the Oceania region.
+Its flagship property is the Beharra Silica Sands project covering an area of 56.8 square kilometers located in Western Australia.
+The company was incorporated in 2011 and is headquartered in Darlinghurst, Australia.

 Frequently asked questions